unicok/go-os/README.md

 The DB interface is an experiment CRUD interface to simplify database access and management.
 The amount of CRUD boilerplate written and rewritten in a microservice world is immense.
 By offloading this to a backend service and using RPC, we eliminate much of that and speed up development.
-The platform implementation includes pluggable backends such as mysql, cassandra, elasticsearch and utilises the registry to lookup which nodes databases are assigned to.
+The Micro OS implementation includes pluggable backends such as mysql, cassandra, elasticsearch and utilises the registry to lookup which nodes databases are assigned to.

 ### Discovery